top of page

 What extra-curricular activities are available?

 We want to hear from you!
 Based on student interest, we develop programming in the are of student clubs, athletics, and the arts.
-We are part of the MN High School Sports and currently have a track & field, basketball, and football teams.
+We are part of the MN High School Sports and currently have a track & field, basketball, girls & boys soccer, girls volleyball, and football teams.
 Some clubs have included Anime, Sports Club, Dance Team, Drama, and Photography.

 Do you have a special education team?